OpenVibeCoding/swe-cli/_archived_docs/TASK_MONITOR_COMPLETE.md

 ## 🎉 Implementation Complete!

-The task monitor feature with ESC interrupt, timer, and token tracking has been successfully implemented and integrated into OpenCLI!
+The task monitor feature with ESC interrupt, timer, and token tracking has been successfully implemented and integrated into SWE-CLI!

 ---